elastic/synthetics-recorder/README.md

 #### Page object is not defined

 It is possible to define a series of steps that splits your recorded actions in a way that causes the required page object to be out of scope.
-If you're seeing an error message like:
+You may be encountering this issue if, when testing or running your journey, you see an error message like:

 ```javascript
 page1 is not defined
 ```

-You may be encountering this issue.
-You can verify it by clicking the `Export` button in the recorder and checking the code output.
-If your generated code is similar to this below, you may need to rearrange your steps.
+You can verify the problem by clicking the `Export` button in the recorder and checking the code output.
+If your generated code is similar to the example below, you may need to rearrange your steps.

 ```javascript
 step("Click text=Babel Minify", async () => {